nielskrijger/gitstat/README.md

 # gitstat

-This tool generates a JSON logfile of one or more git repositories.
-This logfile is intended for [gitstat.com](https://gitstat.com).
+This tool generates a JSON logfile of one or more git repositories intended to be used on [gitstat.com](https://gitstat.com).

 ## How to use?